TREC 2020 Podcasts Track Guidelines

 Assessment and Evaluation: Task 1

 Two-minute length segments will be judged by NIST assessors for their relevance to the topic description.
 NIST assessors will have access to both the ASR transcript (including text before and after the text of the two-segment, which can be used as context) as well as the corresponding audio segment.
-Assessments will be made on the EGFB graded scale (Excellent, Good, Fair, Bad) as approximately follows:
+Assessments will be made on the PEGFB graded scale (Perfect, Excellent, Good, Fair, Bad) as approximately follows:

-* Excellent: the segment conveys highly relevant information, is an ideal entry point for a human listener, and is fully on topic.
-An example would be a segment that begins at or very close to the start of a discussion on the topic, immediately signalling relevance and context to the user.
+* Excellent (3): the segment conveys highly relevant information, is an ideal entry point for a human listener, and is fully on topic.
+An example would be a segment that begins at or very close to the start of a discussion on the topic, immediately signaling relevance and context to the user.

 The primary metric for evaluation will be mean nDCG, with normalization based on an ideal ranking of all relevant segments.
 Note that a single episode may contribute one or more relevant segments, some of which may be overlapping, but these will be treated as independent items for the purpose of nDCG computation.